Natureal/Paper_Reading/README.md

     - **related work**:
       - (1) [Mobile edge computing(MEC) survey](https://www.researchgate.net/publication/319299183_A_Survey_on_Mobile_Edge_Computing_The_Communication_Perspective)
       - (2) Greedily select edge servers according to legitimated bandwidth and computing resources.
 [QoE Aware and Cell Capacity Enhanced Computation Offloading](https://ieeexplore.ieee.org/document/8560111)
-      - (3) Introduce Lyapunov optimization to decompose a long-term problem into a series of real-time problem.[Follow me at the edge.
+      - (3) Introduce Lyapunov optimization to decompose a long-term problem into a series of real-time problem.
+[Follow me at the edge.
 JSAC '18](https://www.researchgate.net/publication/327688157_Follow_Me_at_the_Edge_Mobility-Aware_Dynamic_Service_Placement_for_Mobile_Edge_Computing)
   - **Why** solve this problem?
-    - **significance**: Existing offloading strategies cannot handle the procedure for mobility-aware computation-intensive services.
+    - **significance**: Existing offloading strategies cannot handle the procedure for mobility-aware computation-intensive services, and also do not take cross-edge collaboration into account.
   - **How** to solve this problem?
     - **formulation**:
       - These 4 factors are taken into account: